Kinto/kinto/docs/api.rst

     The ``status`` can take only ``0`` (OK) and ``1`` (archived), even though the server sets it to ``2`` when including deleted articles in the collection.

-:note:
-    *(undecided)* For some cases, it can make sense for the server to fix arbitrarily validation errors on records (e.g. truncating long titles).

 Conflicts
 ---------